jcgl17/wnl/README.md

     $ wnlctl 1
     ```

-   Or bind `wnlctl 1` to a keyboard shortcut within your Desktop Environment.
+   Or bind `wnlctl 1` to a keyboard shortcut within your desktop environment.

 3. (optional) Interrupt `COMMAND` with `wnlctl`